ankrutik/notes/aws/solutions_arch_cert/notes.md

 - you can't have 1 subnet stretch over multiple AZs
 - 1 AZ can have multiple subnets

+**Classic Link** is used to connect EC2 classic to VPC without using public IP or ElasticIP. **Depracated**.

+Only S3 and Dynamodb have a **VPC Gateway Endpoint**, all the other ones have an Interface endpoint (powered by Private Link - means a private IP).

 ### Connectivity options from Amazon VPC